vedvyas/doxytag2zealdb/README.md

   in the docset generation guide.

-- There are command-line options to include function arguments and return types in entry names and include the parent scope in entry names for class/struct/namespace members.
+- There are command-line options to include function arguments and return types in entry names (e.g., `some_func(int &output, const double input) -> bool` by specifying `--include-function-signatures`) and include the parent scope in entry names for class/struct/namespace members (e.g., `SomeClass::Method` by specifying `--include-parent-scopes`).
+These options can be combined.

 ## Requirements ##